“Gravedigger, come dig my grave for me,” I whispered as I held the razor blade over my wrist.

 This wouldn’t be the first time cold metal would pierce my skin.
 The smell of copper would soon fill the room, and I would become light-headed.
 It was what I wanted.
 I wanted the escape – to journey closer to the edge.
 I wasn’t sure yet if I wanted to cross over.
 But each time I went closer, the better I felt when I came back.
 Such a strange thing life is.
 Here on the edge, I get just a taste of what else is out there.

 I tried explaining it to my psychologist, but he just shook his head and sent me to a psychiatrist.
-The bevy of pills that man tried to dose me with was ridiculous.
+The bevy of pills that man wanted to dose me with was ridiculous.
 As he was listing all the issues I have to my mother, I couldn’t help but sing it Greased Lighting style why this girl is automatic, systematic, hydromatic, why she’s Schizophrenic.

 Right.
 I was the one who was schizophrenic.
 It wasn’t my fault he wasn’t able to see what I could.
 If a physicist proved that multiple dimensions surround us, I doubt he would be locked away and told he was crazy.
 But alas, I am no genius who can do insane math problems in my head, so I must be the crazy one.
 My last journey was enough to prove that I wasn’t crazy.